Created With

 Inspiration

-These projects showed what's possible on ATProto and helped shape how LinkRing works:
+These projects showed what's possible with atmosphere accounts and helped shape how LinkRing works:

-- Linkat — The first (?) link-in-bio on ATProto.
+- Linkat — The first (?) link-in-bio on an atmosphere account.
 Proved the concept works.

-- Leaflet — Long-form publishing on ATProto.
-Beautiful execution of storing content on your PDS.
+- Leaflet — Long-form publishing on your atmosphere account.
+Beautiful execution of storing content on your account.
 Even if it's funky blocks format.
+Their login flow is the reference for ours.

-- Frontpage — Link aggregator, like if Hacker News ran on ATProto.
-Cool use of custom lexicons.
+- Frontpage — Link aggregator, like if Hacker News ran on atmosphere accounts.
+Cool use of custom data formats.

-- Smoke Signal — Events and RSVPs on ATProto.
-Another great example of non-social-media uses for the protocol.
+- Smoke Signal — Events and RSVPs tied to your atmosphere account.
+Another great example of non-social-media uses for the network.

 Learning Resources